 To get your mind around the unending list of branches of science is an astronomical task in itself, let alone becoming familiar with the underlying concepts and learning it.
-For those who are aspiring for a career in Science stream or going back and forth between the dilemma of Science vs Commerce, it is important to understand the several meticulously distributed sub-disciplines within Science before choosing one and working towards mastering it.
-Whether it concerns the fundamental cornerstones of Physics, Chemistry, Biology or more advanced fields like Neurobiology, Biochemistry or Electromagnetics, each one of them encompasses its own set of elements and standards.
+For those who are aspiring for establishing a career in the Science stream or going back and forth between the dilemma of Science vs Commerce, it is important to understand the several meticulously distributed sub-disciplines within Science before choosing one and working towards mastering it.
+Whether it concerns the fundamental cornerstones of Physics, Chemistry, Biology or more advanced fields like Neurobiology, Biochemistry, or Electromagnetics, each one of them encompasses its own set of elements and standards.
 This article focuses on delineating the various branches of science as well as the wide range of specialisations they are comprised of.

-Modern scientific study is carefully divided into three major disciplines, namely Physical Sciences, Life Sciences and Earth sciences which are also the key elements of the all-encompassing realm of Natural Sciences.
+Modern scientific study is carefully divided into three major disciplines, namely Physical Sciences, Life Sciences, and Earth sciences which are also the key elements of the all-encompassing realm of Natural Sciences.
 However, Earth Sciences is often included within Physical Sciences.
-While Physics, Chemistry and Biology have long been considered the fundamental components of the vast stream of Science, the need to create the three above-mentioned overarching disciplines emerged in order to integrate the rapidly growing research and exploration in this field.
-Let’s further elaborate these three branches of Science exploring the numerous areas of study that they are comprised of.
+While Biology, Physics, and Chemistry [BiPC Subjects] have long been considered the fundamental components of the vast stream of Science, the need to merge the three branches of Science in order to integrate the rapidly growing research and exploration is needed.

 Concerning the study of the inorganic aspects of our world, Physical Sciences encompass fields of Astronomy, Physics, Chemistry and Earth Sciences.
 Considered amongst the major branches of Science, it includes essential concepts like Heat, Magnetics, Acoustics, Optics, Energy, Analytical Chemistry, amongst others.
 While it is difficult to draw a line between Physics and Chemistry, the distinctive feature that sets them apart is that Physics involves studying matter on a subatomic level and Chemistry involves studying properties of different materials and elements and how they interact with each other.

-- Medical Science Courses
+Popular Life Science Courses

 The study of the earth, air and water or more specifically, the geologic, hydrologic or atmospheric sciences are all included under Earth Sciences.
 Concerned with those branches of Science that examine the birth and evolution of the Earth, this area of study focuses on the development of the physical environment.
 It includes numerous concepts such as dating of rocks and minerals, the types of rocks, analysis of landforms, fossils, amongst others.
 Moreover, Applied Earth Sciences field works towards finding out effective applications of Earth Science concepts for the environment.

-Others Branches of Science
+Other Branches of Science

 Given below are some of the other cross-disciplinary branches of Science that have sprouted over the years.